Tuesday, August 31, 2010

 As many of you have read in the past, I come from a long line of drummers.
 I grew up in a home where there were never fewer than two drum sets at any given time.
 There was my dad's set, which was usually in the garage unless my parents were having one of their frequent parties or my dad's band, The Aristocrats of Dixie, were rehearsing.
 On any of these occasions, his drums were brought into the living room.

 My brother, too, was a drummer and he kept his set in his room unless he was playing for a dance somewhere.
-Being seven years older than me, he was all about Rockabilly, 50s Rock and Roll, and later, 60s Top 40.
-In the 70s he went into biker band music and blues, and finally, Country.
+Being seven years older than me, he was all about rockabilly, 50s rock and roll, and later, 60s Top 40.
+In the 70s he went into biker band music and blues, and finally, country...

 My Musical Roots - Spike Jones & His City Slickers

-Sometimes he dressed up for parades, in which he swept up after the horses only to threaten to deposit their "road apples" on the feet of innocent bystanders.
+First off, it's important for you to understand that my dad was a clown of the hobo/bumpkin variety, like Emmett Kelly or Clem Kadiddlehopper.
+Sometimes he dressed up for parades, in which he swept up after the horses only to threaten to deposit the "road apples" on the feet of innocent bystanders.
 This always elicited a lot of laughter as the kids ran away screaming.
-It was his schtick, and he came by it naturally as his father had been a child star in Vaudeville who grew up to be a clownish Song-and-Dance Man, as they were termed in those days.
+It was his schtick, and he came by it naturally as his father had been a child star in Vaudeville who grew up to be a clownish song-and-dance Man, as they were termed in those days...

 My Musical Roots - Joe & Eddie